-1. Preparation
+1. preparation

-- Check the time, date, location and interviewer's name(s). - Be aware of the interview process. - Find out about the company and the interviewer. - Check how long it takes you to get to the interview if face to face.
+- Check the time, date, location and interviewer's name(s) - Be aware of the interview process - · Find out about the company and the interviewer - Do a dummy run to the interview

-2. Practice
+2. practice

-- Be aware of questions that could be asked. - Practise your answers to general questions. - Be comfortable talking about your skills using the STAR method. - Be familiar with your resumé and achievements. - Think of some questions to ask.
+- Be aware of questions that could be asked

+- Practise your answers to general questions

+- Be comfortable talking about your skills using the STAR method

+- Be familiar with your resumé and achievements

+- Think of some questions to ask.

-3. Presentation
+3. presentation

-- Arrive 30 minutes early.
+- Arrive 30 minutes early

-- Turn your mobile off.
+- Turn your mobile off

-- Don't smoke before the interview.
+- Don't smoke before the interview

-- Look well-dressed and well-groomed.
+- Look well-dressed and well-groomed

-- Be professional and positive.
+- Be professional and positive

-- Have a copy of your resumé, as well as referee contact details, references, certificates and more.
+- Have a copy of your resumé, as well as referee contact details, references, certificates and more

-Finishing up your interview
+wrapping up your interview.